m11dedhia/veridion/README.md

 ### 4. Run in Daytona

 **Recommended**: The project is fully configured for Daytona.
 Open it in a Daytona workspace and all workload (including LLM calls) will run in the sandbox.
-See [README_DAYTONA.md](README_DAYTONA.md) for details.

 ### 5. Run Tests

 #### Using CLI